10 Local Things To Do In Athens

 10. SPEND YOUR WEEKEND ON THE COAST

 Everybody knows that one of the most famous things about Greece is its blue sea.
 That’s why, our favourite part of the week was leaving Athens to join the seaside.
 We were taking the tram from Kasomoulē, not far away from the center (try the restaurant ΦΙΤΑ just close to the tram stop, it’s fabulous) and in 30 minutes we were in an absolute paradise.
+We are traveling with two backpacks and the cool thing is that we were able to use them also to go at the beach.
+If you want to check them out, here’s the one we have.
 A lot of beaches are free and always open so that you will not need an organized tour and you will be able to spend one or two days on the cost to relax yourself.
 Our favourite place?
 Vouliagmeni.
 Take a look at our article : best beaches close to Athens.

 Relax, take it easy.
 Spend some days on the coast to regenerate yourself after the pollution and the chaos of Athens.
 Read a nice book, meditate in front of the sea and enjoy simple things.